Remon0187/Spotify-DL/README.md

 2. Enter your client id and secret in config.ini
 3. Get the Playlist ID from the playlist you would like to download:
 	* Select Spotify playlist -> Share -> Copy link to playlist
-4. This will get you a full playlist link that looks like the following: https://open.spotify.com/playlist/ `{playlist ID}` ?si= The playlist id is the string right after playlist/ as marked above.
+4. Copy the section between playlist/ and ?s= https://open.spotify.com/playlist/ `{playlist ID}` ?si= The playlist id is the string right after playlist/ as marked above.
 4. Example: `7hRA3QjxMhHd0YnD0VvExf`